Redmi Note 6 Pro

 Xiaomi Redmi Note 6 Pro is a smartphone developed by Xiaomi Inc. The phone comes in three variants, the base model comes with 3 GB RAM and 32 GB of internal storage.
 A variant with 4 GB RAM and 64 GB of internal storage is available for a price tag of ₹13999.
 The top-end model of the device packs 6 GB RAM and 64 GB of internal storage, which is expandable via a microSD card up to 256 GB.
 The phone is a mid-range derivative of the flagship Xiaomi Mi 8, sharing similar design elements including its notch display and dual-camera placement, both of which resemble that of iPhone X.

 The smartphone was discontinued to make a room for its upgraded successors like Redmi Note 7 and Redmi Note 8.

 Specifications

-The Redmi Note 6 Pro comes with a 6.26-inch Full HD+ IPS LCD display with an aspect ratio of 19:9.
+The Redmi Note 6 Pro comes with a 6.26-inch Full HD+ IPS LCD with an aspect ratio of 19:9.
 The phone is powered by a 1.8 GHz (Max.)octa-core Snapdragon 636 processor paired with Adreno 509 GPU.
 The device is available in four colours including red, blue, black, and rose gold.
 It has 4000 mAh battery and supports Qualcomm's Quick Charge 3.0.
 The Xiaomi Redmi Note 6 Pro has a P2i Nano coating as a liquid repellent.

 The construction of the device itself was enhanced with four cameras in total - two on the front and two on the back.
 This was the first time a Redmi device was being constructed using 6000 series aluminium.
 This was also the first Redmi Note phone with four cameras.